Circle Cutting Band Saw Jig

 There are numerous woodworking projects, such as round table tops toy wheels, lids or archways that call for precise, rounded cuts, the kind that cannot be consistently cut by hand.
 Realistically a band-saw or a router is best to do these cuts.

 I’ve cut circles with circle radius ranging from a few inches to a couple of feet.
-The only limit is the distance from the fence to the saw blade.
+The only limit is the length of your auxiliary fence.

 Making A Circle Cutting Band Saw Jig: